KinsonDigital/.github/docs/CONTRIBUTING.md

 ---

-Our projects follow a strict naming policy.
-The purpose is for clarity and consistency, and it helps bind the information between GIT and GitHub.
-It also allows our CI/CD system to perform its job by validating issues and PRs using status checks.

-Please make sure that you take the time and verify that the branch name is correct.
-Branch names must be all lower case and the issue number in the branch name must be a valid GitHub issue number.
-If the branch naming syntax, casing, or issue number is incorrect, the status checks for the CI/CD system will detect this and prevent the PR from being merged.

-Of course, we are all human and people make mistakes!!
-This is ok and no harm is done.
-If you do accidentally create a PR with a head(source) branch name that is incorrect, tag a maintainer in the PR about the mistake and recreate the PR.
-If for some reason you used the incorrect base(target) branch, the PR does not have to be recreated.
-You should be able to edit the the base(target) branch because you are the author of the PR.
+We take pride in maintaining a clear and consistent branch naming policy that helps us efficiently manage our codebase.
+By doing so, it makes it easy for our CI/CD system to validate issues and pull requests, ensuring a seamless workflow.

+We kindly ask that you take a moment to review your branch names before submitting a PR.
+To ensure proper integration with our GitHub repository, branch names should be in all lowercase and contain a valid issue number.
+Don't worry if you make a mistake; we're all human!
+Simply tag a maintainer in your PR, and we'll help you correct any errors.

 <h2 style="border:0;font-weight:bold" align="center">Creating Contribution Branches</h2>